UO-OACISS/zerosum/README.md

 ## Notes

  * Don't want to pin progress threads from MPI or GPU runtimes.
-   Future todo: eed to identify the origin of the threads (if possible).
+   Future todo: Might want to identify the origin of the threads (if possible).
    MPI, HIP, CUDA threads should be allowed to float within their resource set.
  * ZeroSum spawns a thread to monitor the process, so there is one additional thread.
 That thread is identified with type 'ZeroSum'.
 It gets pinned to the last